-If you need any help understanding security requirements for your project data, please reach out to CISER Secure Data Services for assistance.
+If you need any help understanding security requirements for your project data, please contact CISER Secure Data Services for assistance.
 We will work with you to identify the best option for securing your research data.
-Some of the informational points that might help with this process,
+Some of the informational points that might help with this process:

 - Are your research data Non-Confidential or Non-Restricted?